Folium Gardens

 • Consider wider step or ramp design from patio to lawned area

-• Any handrails (e.g. at steps for patio area to lawn and level changes) – blacksmith designed to incorporate into ‘look and feel’ of garden.
+• Handrails (e.g. at steps for patio area to lawn and level changes) – adjustable, blacksmith designed to incorporate into ‘look and feel’ of garden.

 • Consider additional seating area(s) mid and rear of garden & shade for these areas